determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-gcp/dynamic-agents-gcp.rst

 .. _gcp-pull-gcr:

 **********************************
- Securely Pulling Images from GCR
+ Securely Pull Images from GCR
 **********************************

 If you have expensive operations to perform at startup, it can be useful to :ref:`add custom layers